apache/trafodion/docs/src/site/markdown/index.md

 ## About

-Apache Trafodion is a webscale SQL-on-Hadoop solution enabling transactional or operational workloads on Hadoop.
+Apache Trafodion (incubating) is a webscale SQL-on-Hadoop solution enabling transactional or operational workloads on Apache Hadoop.

 The name &quot;Trafodion&quot; (the Welsh word for transactions, pronounced &quot;Tra-vod-eee-on&quot;) was chosen specifically to emphasize the differentiation that Trafodion provides in closing a critical gap in the Hadoop ecosystem.